-Water, plumbing and bathroom fittings

-Repair category 1

-Notes Continued careful attention to waterproofing around the bath and shower areas should be allowed for as any spillage/seepage may cause damage to adjoining materials.
+Water, plumbing and bathroom fittings Repair category 2 Notes Continued careful attention to waterproofing around the bath and shower areas should be allowed for as any spillage/seepage may cause damage to adjoining materials.
+The water supply is currently turned off with the system being drained down.
+Defects can appear when services are reintroduced.
+Reinstatement should be undertaken by a suitably qualified contractor.

 Heating and hot water

-Repair category 1
+Repair category 2

 Notes It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
 Boilers and central heating systems should be tested and serviced by a Gas Safe registered contractor on an annual basis to ensure their safe and efficient operation.
+The central heating system is shut down and drained.
+Services should be reinstated by a Gas Safe registered contractor.